Welfare rights adviser: job description

 - Local authorities

 - Universities and similar institutions

 - Voluntary and charitable organisations

-Vacancies are advertised in local, regional and national newspapers, and online on websites such as Opportunities, the National Association of Citizens Advice Bureaux (NACAB) and Advice UK.
+Vacancies are advertised in local, regional and national newspapers, and online on websites such as Opportunities and Advice UK as well as the Citizens Advice website.
 Speculative approaches to employers are advisable, particularly for work experience placements.